Review:

 Pros

-- Encourages a holistic approach to understanding nutrition and health
+- Encourages a holistic understanding of nutrition that goes beyond individual choices

 Cons